aws-samples/aws-dbs-refarch-graph/src/accessing-from-aws-lambda/README.md

 ### Learn More

-  * Find recommendations for using Amazon Neptune and maximizing performance in [Best Practices](https://docs.aws.amazon.com/neptune/latest/userguide/best-practices.html)
+  * Find recommendations for using Amazon Neptune and maximizing performance in [Best Practices: Getting the Most Out of Neptune](https://docs.aws.amazon.com/neptune/latest/userguide/best-practices.html)